sid597/Setting-up-Server/README.md

+I wrote this script to ease the process of setting up my virtual server.
+The script creates a new non-sudo user, logs in as new user, enables ssh login, disables root login, sets up firewall, Installs Vim, Zsh and terminator.
 # Setting up server to deploy Flask app

 NOTE : I am using Ubuntu to set up this server

 I followed the following steps to set up my server for flask app this guide is for future reference.